Dr Damion Buterin*

 + 61 2 9752 9515

 - Doctor of Philosophy (Vice-Chancellor’s Commendation for a Doctoral Thesis of Exceptional Merit), Macquarie University (2004)

 - Magistar humanističkih znanosti – znanstvenog polja filozofije [Master of Humanities – Philosophy], University of Zagreb (1998)

 - Master of Theology (Awarded with Merit), University of Sydney (1992)

 - Bachelor of Arts (Philosophy and History), Macquarie University (1990)

 Modern and contemporary European philosophy, social and political philosophy, history of philosophy, philosophy of religion

-I teach philosophy within the humanities programme at the Catholic Institute of Sydney.
-Prior to my appointment as lecturer at CIS in 2019, I taught philosophy for fairly extended periods of time at Macquarie University and the Australian Catholic University, and in shorter stints at the University of New South Wales, the University of Sydney and the University of Notre Dame Australia.
-I also worked at the Institute of Philosophy in Zagreb, Croatia, and taught religious studies at St Thomas University in Fredericton, Canada.
+I teach philosophy in the humanities programme at the Catholic Institute of Sydney.
+Before arriving at CIS, I taught philosophy at the Australian Catholic University, Macquarie University, the University of New South Wales, the University of Notre Dame Australia and the University of Sydney.
+I was also a member of the Institute of Philosophy in Zagreb, Croatia, and taught religious studies at St Thomas University in Fredericton, Canada.